Karina Korostelina

 Biography

-Karina V. Korostelina is a Professor and Director of Peace Lab on Reconciling Conflicts and Intergroup Divisions and of the Program on History, Memory, and Conflict at the Carter School for Peace and Conflict Resolution, GMU.
-She is a Vise President of the International Association for Reconciliation Studies.
+Karina V. Korostelina is a Professor and Director of Sustainable Peace Lab and the Program on History, Memory, and Conflict at the Carter School for Peace and Conflict Resolution.
+She is a President of the International Association for Reconciliation Studies.
 Professor Korostelina is a social psychologist whose work focuses on dynamics of social identity and power in protracted social conflicts.
-Within this theoretical framework, she conducts research in several areas: (1) identity-based conflicts, including mass violence and civilian devastation, nationalism, the nation building processes, conflict resolution and peacebuilding in post-conflict societies; (2) peace processes, reconciliation, and bridging societal divisions; (3) the role of history in conflict and post-conflict societies; and (4) resilience in communities affected by chronic conflict and violence.

-Dr. Korostelina is an author or editor of 16 books and over hundred articles and chapter.
-Among her books are Neighborhood Resilience and Urban Conflict (2022), History Can Bite - History Education in Divided and Post-War Societies (2016), Constructing Narrative of Identity and Power (2013), History Education in the Formation of Social Identity (2013), Why they die?
-(2012) and Social Identity and Conflict (2007).
+Dr. Korostelina is an author or editor of 18 books and over hundred articles and chapters.
+Among her books are Memory sites and dynamics of conflict: collective memory, identity, and power(2024), Identity and Religion in Peace Processes: Mechanisms, Strategies, and Tactics (2024), Neighborhood Resilience and Urban Conflict (2022), History Can Bite - History Education in Divided and Post-War Societies (2016), Constructing Narrative of Identity and Power (2013), History Education in the Formation of Social Identity (2013), Why they die?
+(2012), and Social Identity and Conflict (2007).

-Dr. Korostelina is frequently invited to give a keynote address and present results of her research to academics, policymakers, and practitioners.
-She has given 95 talks to academic and policy- oriented institutions, think tanks, government and non-government organizations, and international bodies.
-She provides consultations to USAID, US State Department, US Department of Defense, Department of Homeland Security, the World Bank, OSCE, Civil Peace Service (GIS), and the Council of Europe.
-Dr. Korostelina also presented her research at 101 conferences and served as an organizer or convener of 17 conferences.
+She has given ten keynote addresses and over hundred talks to academic and policy- oriented institutions, think tanks, government and non-government organizations, and international bodies.
+She provides consultations to USAID, US State Department, US Department of Defense, Department of Homeland Security, the World Bank, Woodrow Wilson Center, US Institute of Peace, OSCE, Civil Peace Service (GIS), and the Council of Europe.
+Dr. Korostelina also presented her research at 103 conferences and served as an organizer or convener of 20 conferences.

 Recent Awards